zeld/psa-update/README.md

 ![Screenshot](screenshot.png)

-psa-update proposes the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB device that has to be used to upload the firmware/map update to the car.
+psa-update offers mostly the same features as the official firmware/map update application proposed by the car vendor, except that it does not format the USB device that has to be used to upload the firmware/map update to the car.
+Updates are exclusively downloaded from the official PSA site.

 Features:
 - Download of RCC / NAC firmware updates, and GPS navigation map updates (NAC only)